About Pavilion Fitness

 Gym Etiquette and Guidelines

-Please adhere to the guidelines in helping make the Pavilion Fitness Center a great place for all.
+Please adhere to the following guidelines in helping make the Pavilion Fitness Center an exceptional experience for all members.
 Thank you.

-- Avoid excessive or loud chatter, singing, yelling, or using inappropriate language.
+Avoid loud chatter, singing, yelling, or using inappropriate language.

-- Refrain from using cell phones while working out; it is distracting to others
+- Refrain from talking on your cell phones while working out.

 - Reminder: cell phone usage is prohibited in the locker rooms.